-- Relying solely on admonitions and threats of punishment to get the teen to abstain from drugs and alcohol.
+Relying solely on admonitions and threats of punishment to get the teen to abstain from drugs and alcohol.
 You want “buy in” from your child, so it’s much better if your teen wants to behave safely.
 In addition, do your due diligence.
 Ask the limo driver to refrain from making stops on the way to the prom.
-Power to the Parent.org recommends that parents also check the limo, including the trunk, for drugs or alcohol.
+It is also recommended that parents also check the limo, including the trunk, for drugs or alcohol.

 Hesitating to ask questions about prom night plans for fear of offending your teen.
 Don’t be a shrinking violet.
 Ask for the address and phone number of the prom party’s site.
 If the plans include a celebration in a private home, talk to the homeowner beforehand to be sure the event will have adult supervision.

 Warning against inappropriate sexual behavior.
 Again, chastising your teen isn’t a recipe for success and getting the outcome you want.
 To discourage poor choices, be empathetic, and ask good questions without being judgmental.
 If your teen is receptive, maybe spend time going over contingencies, asking your teen how he or she would respond in a given situation, so you can spot red flags.